-In regards to continuing access, the ATS project on 31st and Harvard, Ranch Acres, in Midtown Tulsa, OK, has made substantial improvements because of technology modernization funding available from Tulsa City-County Street & Road Tax initiatives.
+In regards to continuing access, the ATS project on 31st and Harvard, Ranch Acres, in Midtown Tulsa, OK, has made substantial improvements because of technology modernization funding available from Tulsa City-County Street & Road Tax initiatives including

-In the middle of preparing photograph s and video footage for this news article, Elizabeth, came over to me in a pedestrian crosswalk that was “not yet in service.”
+In the middle of preparing photography and video footage for this news article, Elizabeth, came over to me in a pedestrian crosswalk that was “not yet in service.”
 Elizabeth asked me to help.
-I said” “Sure, give me your hand.”
+I said” “Sure, I’ll give you a hand.”
 Then I guided her through the pedestrian crosswalk.
 Elizabeth thanked me for helping her cross safely.
-And we parted ways.
+And then we parted ways.

 During “Our Cross,” Elizabeth, said” I am really concerned for my safety on the streets.
 I fell in a ‘pot-hole’ and hurt myself really bad.
 I wish the City of Tulsa would do more Hawk crosswalk ATS improvements.”
 I told Elizabeth that, “All this street road work is to make pedestrian crosswalks safer.”
 I also told Elizabeth that I am the founder of PACE TULSA AGS A think- tank that addresses things like crosswalks and pedestrian awareness education.

 Elizabeth’s’ wide-smile was the only reward I needed to substantiate MERIT given for “Humanitarian Acts of Kindness.”

 start a new post

 This is a list of sponsors

 © 2018 | PACE TULSA AGS FOUNDATION.
 “Pedestrian Awareness Crosswalk Education is an online think-tank intersecting public transportation policy in the United States.”